Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: Introduction

-Empirically, we find that our method consistently outputs well-calibrated predictions across a wide range of experiments, while improving performance on downstream tasks with minimal implementation overhead.
-We note that distribution calibration may be simpler to obtain than previously thought, and we argue that it should be enforced in predictive models and taken advantage of in downstream applications.
+Empirically, we find that our method consistently outputs well-calibrated predictions in linear and deep Bayesian models, and improves performance on downstream tasks with minimal implementation overhead.
+A key takeaway is that distribution calibration may be simpler to obtain than previously thought, and we argue that it should be enforced in predictive models and leveraged across machine learning.

 \paragraph{Contributions.} In summary, we make three contributions.
-We propose a new recalibration technique that (a) is among the only to guarantee distribution calibration besides \citet{song2019distribution}.
-Unlike \citet{song2019distribution} we can (b) recalibrate any parametric distribution (not just Gaussians) and (c) our method is simpler.
-While theirs is based on variational inference in Gaussian processes, ours uses a neural network that can be implemented in a few lines of code, which encourages adoption.
-Our method (d) applies to both classification and regression and (e) outperforms methods by \citet{song2019distribution} and \cite{kuleshov2018accurate} as well as Platt and temperature scaling.

-We also formally prove that our technique produces asymptotically distributionally calibrated forecasts while minimizing regret.
-Most methods (e.g., Platt, Kuleshov scaling, Song et al., etc.) do not have a correctness proof, except for conformal prediction, which is significantly more complex.

-Finally, our analysis formalizes the well-known paradigm of Gneiting et al. (2007) and provides a simple method that provably achieves it.
-This lends strong support for this principle and influences how one should reason about uncertainty in machine learning.
-We believe that an important takeaway of our work is that calibration should be leveraged more broadly throughout machine learning.
+We show that probability calibration (including distribution calibration) can be maintained via density estimation in low dimensions.
+We then introduce a simple algorithm based on recalibration that is simpler and more broadly applicable than previous approaches.
+We complement this algorithm with a theoretical analysis establishing guarantees on calibration and vanishing regret.
+A key takeaway is that calibration may be easier to maintain than previously thought and should be leveraged more broadly throughout machine learning.